 Maca is organically cultivated in the Andes Mountains in Peru, at altitudes of approximately 3500 – 4500 m (11,500 – 15,000 ft).
 The main growing region for this root is limited and it is in the Junin and Cerro de Pasco district of Peru.
 The largest cultivated area is found around Lake Junín at Huayre, Carhuamayo, Uco, Ondores, Junín, Ninacana and Vicco.

 Because of a very specific and harsh climate in Peru, only a few crops can be cultivated.
 Cultivated in the harshest of environments, maca served people in Peru as a main source of nutrition.
 To survive and keep healthy and fertile (both people and animals) to this day, Peruvians are still consuming Maca.

 Maca root as a superfood

 It is a fact and it is also confirmed that pure maca root has a really high level of nutrients necessary to maintain and improve health and overall well being.

-It is also clinically proven that due to its extremely rich nutritional value, and its special abilities, this root not only recover the body but also promotes rapid healing and eliminates different kinds of stress related problems.
+It is also clinically proven that due to its extremely rich nutritional value, and its special abilities, this root not only recovers the body but also promotes rapid healing and eliminates different kinds of stress-related problems.